New York Jets Fantasy Football Projections 2022

 Corey Davis: Davis had a breakout season in 2020 (65/984/5) that he parlayed into a three-year deal with the Jets.
 Missing roughly half of the season and plagued by poor quarterback play, Davis finished with 34/492/4 in nine games in his first season with the Jets.
 At this point, however, I'd prefer both Moore and Wilson over Davis in fantasy.

-Tyler Conklin: Per NY Post's Brian Costello, Robert Saleh has recently said: "Conk is awesome.
+Tyler Conklin: Robert Saleh said last month (via NY Post's Brian Costello): "Conk is awesome.
 He's been fantastic for us.
 The whole [tight end] group really has been really good for us, but as far as he's concerned, just his ability on third down to create separation and win those one-on-one's and be a run blocker, he's an all-around tight end.
 He's been a pleasant surprise."

 C.J.
 Uzomah: Uzomah set career highs in receptions (49), yards (493) and touchdowns (five) in his final season with the Bengals.
 Now with the Jets and in a less-potent offense, it's likely that his production declines year over year even if he leads the tight end group in snaps and production.